 Causes of Toe Walking:

-- Habitual or idiopathic toe walking, where the cause is unknown but the child is physically capable to stand flat footed, they have always just walked on their toes.
+- Habitual or idiopathic toe walking, where the cause is unknown.
+The child is physically capable to stand flat footed, they have always just walked on their toes.

 - Congenitally short or contracted Achilles Tendon.

-- Paralytic muscle disease (I.E. Duchene Muscular Dystrophy).
-There will usually be enlarged calves and signs of muscle weakness.
-A serum blood test for a specific muscle enzyme level is recommended.
+- Paralytic muscle disease (i.e Duchene Muscular Dystrophy).
+There will usually be large calf muscles and signs of muscle weakness.
+A serum blood test for a specific muscle enzyme level assists diagnosis.